-JD Holzheauser is an Associate in Peckar & Abramson’s Austin office.
+JD Holzheauser is a senior associate in Peckar & Abramson’s Austin office.
 He represents contractors, subcontractors, owners, developers, and suppliers on a diverse range of construction matters, including dispute resolution.

 “At P&A, we maintain strong relationships with industry leaders and regulators, which allow deep insight into the issues that matter most to our clients.”

-Prior to joining Peckar & Abramson, Mr. Holzheauser worked as a political affairs consultant, representing his clients’ interests to the Texas Legislature and state regulatory agencies.
+Prior to joining Peckar & Abramson, JD worked as a political affairs consultant in state politics in Austin, Texas.
 He also served as an intern with the First Court of Appeals of Texas, the U.S. District Court for the Southern District of Texas, and as an assistant bill clerk with the Chief Clerk’s Office of the Texas House of Representatives.
-Mr. Holzheauser’s construction industry experience also includes his tenure with Whiting-Turner.
+JD’s construction industry experience also includes his tenure with Whiting-Turner.

 State Bar of Texas (Construction Law Section)

-Austin Chapter of Associated General Contractors of America
+Associated General Contractors of America (Austin Chapter and and Legal Affairs Committee)

 Austin Young Lawyers Association